 The combustion air must be free of chlorine, halogenated hydrocarbons or other chemicals that can become hazardous when used in gas-fired equipment.
 Common sources of these compounds are swimming pools, degreasing compounds, plastic processing, and refrigerants.
 Whenever the environment contains these types of chemicals, combustion air MUST be supplied from a clean area outdoors for the protection and longevity of the equipment and warranty validation.

-The more common methods of combustion air supply are outlined in the following sections.
-For combustion air supply from ducting, consult the AERCO GF-2050, Gas Fired Venting and Combustion Air Guide.
+For combustion air supply from ducting, see section 2.13 below and consult the AERCO GF-2050, Gas Fired Venting and Combustion Air Guide.